 Update 27 October 2021

-The purchase will be paid for with Compleo shares and in cash.
-With the acquisition, Compleo takes over both the entire workforce and all customer relationships of ieMS and the subsidiary of ieMS in the United Kingdom.
-The business of the US subsidiaries of innogy eMobility Solutions GmbH remains excluded from the agreement.
+Compleo will pay for the purchase in shares and cash.
+With the acquisition, Compleo takes over the entire workforce and all customer relationships of ieMS and the subsidiary of ieMS in the United Kingdom.
+The US subsidiaries of innogy eMobility Solutions GmbH remains excluded from the agreement.

 Georg Griesemann, Co-CEO of Compleo Charging Solutions AG, said Compleo and ieMS complement each other perfectly.
 “By combining our products and experience, we will become a strong full-service provider of charging technology that will play a leading role in the rapidly growing e-mobility market in Europe.”
 Arjan von der Eijk, CEO/COO of innogy eMobility Solutions GmbH, commented, “The merger with Compleo enables us to meet the needs of our customers even better and thus, in sum, provide even stronger impetus for climate-neutral mobility.”